 I don’t know how I got it or where it came from, but Mom always said it was mine.
 Sometimes we are gifted small things that appear to be the epitome of small things.
 Yet, lifetime treasures are always packaged in small things because only small things have enough space to hold something that large.
 The Christmas tree was always tastefully … [Read more...]

-Surviving the Holidays – Memories
+Surviving the Holidays – Family and Friends

 Am I Listening to the Lyrics? – The Music of the World at Christmas